 An anxious dog is not a happy dog, and your anxious dog may be driving you crazy with her inability to settle down and destructive behavior when you are gone.
 Anxiety can be difficult to overcome, but there are things that you can do to build your dog’s confidence and reduce her anxiety.

 - Get active.
 Exercising releases endorphins and gives your dog an outlet for nervous energy.
-Letting your dog run or getting her to play with a tug toy can give your dog a healthy outlet.
+Letting your dog run or getting her to play with a tug toy by herself or with another pup can give your dog a healthy outlet.
+If your dog needs to go outside during the day, consider installing a professional dog door.

 - Mind games.
 Anxious dogs are often clever dogs.
 Giving your rescue dog ways to occupy her active mind will make her less likely to focus on her anxiety.
 Furthermore, solving puzzles builds your dog’s confidence, which reduces anxiety.